Gregorio Catapang Jr.

-Gregorio Pio Punzalan Catapang Jr., CCLH (born 11 July 1959) is a retired Filipino general who served as the 45th Chief of Staff of the Armed Forces of the Philippines.
+Gregorio Pio Punzalan Catapang Jr., CCLH (born 11 July 1959) is a Career Executive Service Eligible Officer, Corrections Officer, and retired Filipino general who served as the 45th Chief of Staff of the Armed Forces of the Philippines.
 He was the Vice Chief of Staff prior to his appointment as head of the armed forces.
 He was also the former head of the AFP Northern Luzon Command and 7th Infantry Division.
 He is part of the Philippine Military Academy Dimalupig Class of 1981.
 He was part of the Reform the Armed Forces Movement.
-On October 21, 2022 upon the suspension of BUCOR Director General Usec.
-Gerald Bantag, Catapang was appointed by President Bongbong Marcos as the Officer in Charge of the Bureau of Corrections.
+On October 21, 2022, upon the suspension and dismissal of BUCOR Director General Usec.
+Gerald Bantag, Catapang was appointed by President Bongbong Marcos as the Officer in Charge, and eventually as the Full-Time Undersecretary/Director General of the Bureau of Corrections.

 Early life and education

-Gregorio "Greg" Pio P. Catapang Jr. was born on July 11, 1959 in Manila.
+Gregorio "Greg" Pio P. Catapang Jr. was born on July 11, 1959, in Manila.
 He is the second of four children of Gregorio Catapang Sr., a lawyer for the Securities and Exchange Commission, and Lourdes Punzalan, a CPA for the Department of Finance.
 He was named after two generals Gregorio del Pilar and Pio del Pilar.
 Early on in life his parents taught him the value of public service.

 He attended Claret School of Quezon City highschool where he was voted as the high school class president.
 He entered the Philippine Military Academy in 1977 and graduated in 1981.
 Shortly after graduating from PMA he pursued graduate courses in the University of the Philippines and became a member of Upsilon Sigma Phi.